 Payment Gateways are mostly provided by banks like HDFC, ICICI, etc. One needs to have a merchant account individually with them.

-In simple words, Payment Aggregator is a collection of Payment Gateways.
+In simple words, Payment Aggregator is a collection of Payment Gateway.

-The examples of the payment aggregators are PayKun, Billdesk, Instamojo, etc.
+Examples of payment aggregators are PayKun, Billdesk, Instamojo, etc.

 Difference between the payment gateway and payment aggregator

-So, both payment gateways and payment aggregators, have the same function, i.e. enabling the online payment transfer.
+So now you may have a clear idea about what is a payment gateway and payment aggregator, and that they have the same function, i.e. enabling the online payment transfer.
 Difference points are as follows: